ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 If you select <samp>Go Live</samp> ➝ <samp>Now (Unscheduled)</samp> you may click the big blue button labeled <samp class="blue">Go Live</samp> in the Main Window to broadcast immediately, or first create a Facebook Post to accompany the video.

 To create a post for your Live broadcast, in the bottom left corner of the Main Window, you'll see a <samp>Description</samp> field and a map pin icon.
 Text entered in the <samp>Description</samp> field will become the text of the post that accompanies your Facebook Live broadcast.
-Optionally, if you would like to enter a Title for your broadcast, select <samp>Options</samp> menu ➝ <samp>Facebook Options</samp> ➝ <samp>Show Title Field</samp>.
-This title only appears on Facebook when a viewer with a desktop browser clicks on the broadcast.
-It _will not appear on news feeds or for mobile viewers._

 Clicking the{% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin allows you to tell Facebook where you're broadcasting from, which will be noted in your Facebook Live announcement.
 If your broadcast is public, it will also place you on the [Facebook Live Map](https://www.facebook.com/live/discover/map/).